 How to Be a Long-Distance Landlord

-Staying near your rental property may be challenging for several reasons.
-Staying close makes things easier, but long-distance landlording can be successful if you’re ready for its challenges.
+Staying just a short distance from your rental home may be challenging for several reasons.
+Staying at a location close to the house makes things easier, but long-distance landlording can be successful if you’ve got a new house elsewhere and you're ready for some management challenges.

-Investors can use advanced technologies and services to buy property everywhere and get the most out of their investments.
-If you've invested in property out of state, you must understand how to effectively manage them to meet your financial objectives.
+Real estate investors can use advanced technologies and services to buy property everywhere and get the most out of their investments.
+If you've invested in property out of state, you must understand how to successfully manage them to meet your financial objectives.

-Let's look at how to become a successful long-distance landlord.
+Let's look at some tips on how to become a successful long-distance landlord.

 Hire a Local Property Management Company

 One of the best choices long-distance landlords can make is employing the services of a local property management company like McKenna & Vane Property Management.
-This ensures that a good property management firm can quickly respond to any property needs.
+This ensures that a good property manager can quickly respond to any rental property needs.

-Hiring us includes advertising vacant rental units, conducting tenant screenings, drafting lease agreements, and collecting rent on your behalf, among other things.
+Hiring us as your property manager includes advertising vacant rental units, conducting tenant screenings, drafting lease agreements, and collecting rent on your behalf, and dealing with security deposits, among other things.

-When tenants have concerns that demand rapid attention, they contact the property management company to have their issues resolved.
-Above all, having a local property management business on your side allows you to keep an eye on the status of your rental property while you're abroad.
+When tenants have concerns about the rental home that demand rapid attention, they will contact the rental property manager to have their issues resolved.
+Above all, having a local property management business on your side allows you to keep an eye on the status of your property while you're abroad.

-Property management firms may be trusted to conduct thorough property inspections and also perform annual property walk-through inspections.
+Property managers may be trusted to conduct thorough property inspections and also perform annual property walk-through inspections.

 Find Good Tenants and Keep Them

-Homeowners want renters who pay rent on time, maintain the premises, report maintenance issues, and have a mature way of issuing complaints.
-These tenants are even more important to long-distance landlords who are unable to see the property on a frequent basis.
+Homeowners want tenants renting their property who pay rent on time, maintain the premises, report maintenance issues, and have a mature way of issuing complaints.
+These tenants are even more important to long-distance landlords who are unable to see the property in person on a regular basis to manage issues.

-One method of getting good tenants is conducting a tenant screening.
-This will help determine their financial stability and rental history.
+The best way of getting good tenants renting your property is conducting an in person tenant screening.
+This will provide information to help determine their financial stability and rental history.

 tenant screening process

-Before signing a lease, check all potential tenants' credit reports, rental references, income sources, and criminal history.
-Past due obligations, negative references, evictions, and criminal convictions should all be considered red signals for their tenant type.
+Before signing a lease, check all potential tenants' credit reports, references, income sources, and criminal history.
+Past due obligations, negative references, evictions, and criminal convictions should all be considered red flags.

 Have a Good Maintenance Plan

-For a distant homeowner who isn't using a property management firm, having a trustworthy maintenance person is a must-have in the rental property business.
+For a homeowner at a long distance who isn't using a property management firm, having a trustworthy maintenance person is a must-have in the rental property business.
 They would be able to tend to the impromptu calls from tenants requesting maintenance services.

 You should definitely keep a list of competent contractors on hand for emergencies and large repairs, and you can usually call these contractors when you need something fixed.
 At times, the tenants might not be in.
 Therefore, you might need a trustworthy person to give a second set of keys.